fokkerone/99problems/README.md

 };
 ```

+---

-Tip! if there is a problem with css imports use Mock in moduleMapper section
+**Tipp:**If there is a problem with css imports use mocks in moduleMapper section

 create **mocks** folder and add 2 files